Epic-Breakfast-Productions/OpenQuarterMaster/deployment/Kubernetes/helm/oqm-core/README.md

 # OQM Core Applications Chart

+## Requirements:

+### MongoDB Community Operator

+`helm install mongo-operator community-operator --repo https://mongodb.github.io/helm-charts -n <desired namespace>`

+ - This operator is scoped to a namespace, meaning that  that manifest needs to go in the same namespace as the operator.

+#### Resources and further reading:

+ - TODO

 ## TODOS:

  - Determine if best to have charts at app level, then this would gather them up as dependencies